Embed this image on your site:

 So how do the European deals compare to pricing in the States?
 In the table below I started out by selecting 5 models around the $50,000 range.
 I figured that if you’re buying a $500,000 Maybach, you probably don’t care too much about cost, but if you’re looking at cars with one less zero, you might still want to do a little comparison shopping.

-- If you factor in the travel savings, all but Porsche are a better deal to pick-up overseas.
+- All manufacturer programs except for Porsche are a better deal to pick-up overseas.

-- The winner for best bargain if you consider both car price and European travel is Volvo.
+- The winner for best bargain is Volvo.
 They are the only European manufacturer to still offer a full travel package.
 Most programs used to offer two round trip tickets and hotel accommodations, but now only Volvo offers both.

 Other Considerations